First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

-The front treatment still finds the Kia tiger nose grill flanked by small projection fog lamps, U-shaped LED daytime running lights, and long stylish LED signal repeaters on the side mirrors (all three on the EX models).
-The rear treatment includes a standard rear spoiler on this 5-door only and a standard rearview camera; a step up from the entry-level, the Rio EX trim, rear styling consists of a chrome beltline running front to back across the windows, and LED lightbar taillights (EX Sport).
+The front treatment still finds the Kia tiger nose grill flanked by small projection fog lamps, U-shaped LED daytime running lights, and long, stylish LED signal repeaters on the side mirrors (all three on the EX models).
+The rear treatment includes a standard rear spoiler on this 5-door only and a standard rearview camera; a step up from the entry-level Rio EX trim, rear styling consists of a chrome beltline running front to back across the windows, and LED lightbar taillights (EX Sport).

 blue and silver 2018 Kia Rio Hatchback models on the street